pan2013e/ppt4j/README.md

 $ docker run --rm -it zhiyuanpan/ppt4j:minimal-latest
 ```

-- The docker images on Docker Hub have two tags: `minimal`(~500M) and `complete`(~22G).
+- The docker images on Docker Hub have two tags: `minimal`(~250M download size, ~500M final usage) and `complete`(~13G download size, ~22G final usage).
-  - The `complete` one provides out-of-the-box experience (with dataset).
-Commands describedin the next section can be executed without any further configuration.
+  - The `complete` one provides an out-of-the-box experience (with dataset).
+Commands described in the next section can be executed without any further configuration.
-  - The `minimal` one privides a minimal running environment which satisfies software requirements (without dataset).
+  - The `minimal` one provides a minimal running environment that satisfies software requirements (without dataset).
 To test the dataset in `minimal` containers, please first run `bash download.sh` in the **home directory**, and the script will start the downloading process.
-- To test other Java binaries, you can mount custom directories in `docker run` command.
+- To test other Java binaries, you can mount custom directories in the `docker run` command.

 For detailed script/executable usage, please refer to the documentation below.